Introduction to the Process for Paying Students’ Loans

 - The negative histories will be retained on your credit report for an aggregate period of up to 7 years.

-Settlement should be an absolute last resort, an action that can only be pursued after every other means of repayment or forgiveness has been fully investigated and found to be impossible.
+Settlement should be an absolute last resort, an action.
+That can only be pursued after every other means of repayment or forgiveness.
+It has been fully investigated and found to be impossible.

 The Pros and Cons of Paying Off Student Loans Decisively